blockchain-etl/hedera-etl/docs/design/1_hedera_etl.md

 ### Ingestion

-[Hedera Mirror Node](https://github.com/hashgraph/hedera-mirror-node) will be used to ingest transactions from record stream(GCP Bucket/S3) into BigQuery table.
-New stream files will be processed immediately and uploaded to BQ table using streaming inserts.
+ETL will extract transactions (in json format) from a PubSub topic, transform them into BigQuery's TableRow format, and load them into BigQuery table via streaming inserts.

 ![Ingestion](../images/hedera_etl_ingestion.png)